Gaven-Yeh/terraform-learning-guide/README.md

 **Remember to do `terraform destroy` after you're done.**

 ## 5. Modules
+Modules are a way to reuse configurations to avoid duplicate code.
+Read [this](https://learn.hashicorp.com/terraform/modules/modules-overview) for an intro.

 ### 5.1 Using pre-existing modules
+Follow this [tutorial](https://learn.hashicorp.com/terraform/modules/using-modules) to learn about how to use modules from the Terraform Registry.

+Remember to **avoid** using git branches.
+If you do use branches, remember to do `terraform destroy` before switching branches.

 ### 5.2 Creating modules
+Follow this [tutorial](https://learn.hashicorp.com/terraform/modules/creating-modules) to learn how to create your own modules.

+Remember to **avoid** using git branches.
+If you do use branches, remember to do `terraform destroy` before switching branches.

 ### 5.3 Hosting modules
+You can host modules on the **public** Terraform Registry or a **private registry**.

+#### Terraform registry (public)
+You can publish public modules to terraform registry directly from a public GitHub repo.
+As long as your repo meets some requirements.
+(See [link](https://www.terraform.io/docs/registry/modules/publish.html))

+#### Private registry
+You need a Terraform Cloud account to have private modules.
+See [tutorial](https://learn.hashicorp.com/terraform/modules/private-modules).

 ## 6. Code Organisation
 ### 6.1 Workspaces